-The history of Beijing spans back three millennia and it has served as a cultural and economic center of China for thousands of years.
-This ever-expanding city is a true delight to visit and offers a vast amount of attractions both old and new – in other words, whatever kind of travel you’re into, you’re likely find it here!
-(Serious, it doesn’t matter if you’re more spa break incline or more prone to moment of athletic dexterity trekking the mountains, Beijing is where you should be headed).
+In other words, whatever kind of travel you’re into, you’re likely to find it here.
+Seriously, it doesn’t matter if you’re more spa break incline or more prone to a moment of athletic dexterity trekking the mountains, Beijing is where you should visit.

 1.)
 The Forbidden City

-Beijing is basically created around the Forbidden City/Imperial Palace and this complex lies at the heart of the city.
+Beijing has basically grown around the ancient Forbidden City and Imperial Palace and this complex lies at the heart of the city.
 Dating back to the 13h century, this palace is truly immense and is an awe-inspiring spectacle that easily makes it one of the best things to do in Beijing.

 Separated from the city by a large moat, and enclosed within 10m high walls, when entering the palace, it feels as if you are entering another world.
-Highlights of this significant complex include the Golden River bridges, the Hall of Military Courage and the hall of Supreme Harmony.
+Once here, make sure to see the Golden River bridges, the Hall of Military Courage and the hall of Supreme Harmony.
 It really is a special place.

 2.)
 Tiananmen Square